NickCis/nckweb.com.ar/content/blog/a-pain-in-the-react-challenges-behind-ssr/index.md

 ![A React Component Tree - by Lewis Chung](./apollo-tree.jpeg)

-The drawback of this solution is that is rather complex, I won't enter into too much details, as [Apollo's Blog has a great post explaining how it works](https://blog.apollographql.com/how-server-side-rendering-works-with-react-apollo-20f31b0c7348).
+The drawback of this solution is that is rather complex _(we are kind of doing a pre render to get data dependencies)_, I won't enter into too much details, as [Apollo's Blog has a great post explaining how it works](https://blog.apollographql.com/how-server-side-rendering-works-with-react-apollo-20f31b0c7348).
 To make a short summary, [Apollo has a function called getDataFromTree](https://www.apollographql.com/docs/react/features/server-side-rendering) which walks through the entire React tree checking if components need to fetch information.
 Before the `2.5` branch, Apollo had a custom [walkTree method](https://github.com/apollographql/react-apollo/blob/apollo-client-2.0/src/getDataFromTree.ts#L25) which somehow reimplements React rendering algorithm (this is explained on the mentioned apollo's blog post).

 Now a days (since Apollo `2.5`), the [getDataFromTree method uses React-Dom's renderToStaticMarkup ](https://github.com/apollographql/react-apollo/blob/release-2.5.0/src/getDataFromTree.ts#L98) under the hood.
-The [Query component](https://github.com/apollographql/react-apollo/blob/release-2.5.0/src/Query.tsx#L246) only renders its children when data has been fetched. `renderToStaticMarkup` is called until no more information is needed to be fetched.
+The [Query component](https://github.com/apollographql/react-apollo/blob/release-2.5.0/src/Query.tsx#L246) only renders its children when data has been fetched.
+And `renderToStaticMarkup` is called until no more information is needed to be fetched.
+So, Apollo calls `renderToStaticMarkup` to collect all the promises of the _query_ components.
+As those components, if they have a data dependency, don't render its children (bare in mind that fetched data might affect what the children are), `renderToStaticMarkup` has to be called when those promises are resolved.
+This process is repeated until no more promises are collected.
+This approach allows to declare data dependencies on any node in the react tree, but has the performance issue of having to render the tree many times.

 Although, we are able to determine, on client and server, what data dependencies we need to fetch, we haven't actually fetched any data nor shared across client and server!